JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 1. Go to the `profile/` folder and delete the file `profile.json` otherwise SARAH will sometimes call you _Jean-Philippe_ !
 2. Get the Google API Key ([see below](#get-the-google-api-key))
-3. Look at the different settings into the `config.ini` file
+3. Look at the different settings into the `custom.ini` file
 4. Set the income sound volume : go to ➔ `Control Panel` ➔  `Sound` ➔  `Right click on your microphone` ➔  Click on `Properties` ➔  Change the `levels` (for a simple microphone don't go too high ~80, and for Kinect, just try different settings)
 5. Train your voice in Windows : go to ➔  `Control Panel` ➔  `Speech Recognition` ➔   `Train your computer to better understand you` (attention: with a simple microphone, do this training only once)